Handoff Strategies

 hipaa_compliant: true

-Testing Scenario-Based Handoffs¶
+Testing Handoffs¶

 # tests/test_scenario_handoffs.py